MusicPlayerDaemon/MPD/doc/user.rst

   *.opus
   99*

+NB: MPD does not recognize file names with square brackets (i.e., "[ ]") in .mpdignore files.
+In order for MPD to recognize these file names the square bracket characters MUST be individually escaped (i.e., single or double quoting the entire song is not recognized).
+E.g., ' [24] - Artist - Song [ text ].flac ' needs to be entered into the .mpdignore file as ' \[24\] - Artist - Song \[ text \].flac '.

 Subject to pattern matching is the file/directory name.
 It is (not yet) possible to match nested path names, e.g. something like ``foo/*.flac`` is not possible.